On the facet pivot simplex method for linear programming: The facet pivot simplex algorithm

-{\bf Entering base rule 3:} Assume that all equality constraints have been selected.
+{\bf The least/lowest index rule:} Assume that all equality constraints have been selected.
 Among all the vectors in the non-basic inequality constraints, select the row (facet) $\a_p$ in $\A_N$ which has the least/lowest index in $\mathcal{I}_1$, i.e., the least/lowest index in the following set